 The chemistry minor provides students with a broad introduction to the discipline of chemistry combined with detailed exploration of at least one area of interest.
 The chemistry minor complements other majors where additional chemistry knowledge is of benefit.
 The chemistry minor prepares students to apply scientific methodology to solve chemical problems, to relate chemistry to their daily life and environment, to think critically and quantitatively, and to understand the experimental methods, techniques and instrumentation used in chemistry.

 A minor represents significant learning above and beyond a student's major or program; therefore, each student must include at least 5 credits of coursework in the chemistry minor that is not counted as part of their major or any other minor.

 Requirements (24 total credits)

-Foundation Courses (15 credits)
+Required Courses (20 credits)

-- CHEM 111 General Chemistry I with laboratory
+- CHEM 111 General Chemistry I

-- CHEM 112 General Chemistry II with laboratory
+- CHEM 112 General Chemistry II

-- CHEM 231 Organic Chemistry I with laboratory
+- CHEM 231 Organic Chemistry I

-Elective Courses (9 credits)
+Elective Courses (4 credits)